-Departing Kim Hill: Leaders' debate must change; Radio stars' payout; Rupert Murdoch quits
+Departing Kim Hill: Leaders' debate must change; radio stars' payout; Rupert Murdoch quits

 “Senz continues to show strong ongoing growth across our radio and digital platforms,” a Senz spokesman told Media Insider yesterday.

-“With great momentum from the Rugby World Cup in our capacity as an official radio broadcaster, an exclusive radio partnership with the New Zealand Warriors, an exclusive radio commentary partnership with New Zealand Cricket and several other exciting initiatives, we look forward to continued improvement and growth moving ahead.”
+“With great momentum from the Rugby World Cup in our capacity as an official radio broadcaster ... [a] radio partnership with the New Zealand Warriors, an exclusive radio commentary partnership with New Zealand Cricket and several other exciting initiatives, we look forward to continued improvement and growth moving ahead.”

 The spokesman did not answer specific questions around any cost-management or cost-cutting moves the company might be making.
 Almost every mainstream New Zealand media company is in careful cost-management mode in difficult economic times.